NFL DFS picks, Broncos vs. Commanders: Daily Fantasy lineups for 'Sunday Night Football'

 The Denver Broncos and Washington Commanders meet in the penultimate game on the Week 13 schedule as they play on 'Sunday Night Football' at 8:20 p.m.
 ET.
 With Denver bringing an elite defense into this game and Washington quarterback Jayden Daniels (elbow) ruled out, the over/under is down to 43.5 after opening at 45.5.
 Further making life difficult for Washington receivers, Denver cornerback Pat Surtain II (pectoral) is back in the lineup for the Broncos.

 How should those injury updates impact your NFL DFS picks for 'Sunday Night Football,' and which sleepers should you insert into your NFL DFS lineups?
+The likes of Troy Franklin, Chris Rodriguez Jr. and Zach Ertz could be low-cost additions to your daily Fantasy football strategy.
 Before making any Broncos vs. Commanders NFL DFS picks for 'Sunday Night Football', be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 New users can also target the latest Underdog promo code, good for $100 in bonus entries when you play $5 with the promo code CBSSPORTS2 in select states.